bolotnikov/gamedevland/docs/tower-defense.md

 ### 8.1 Collision with a bullet
 If the bullet sprite comes into contact with the enemy sprite, it is necessary to destroy the bullet and apply damage to the enemy unit.
 Let's start by tracking sprite collisions.

-In the new `processEnemyBulletCollision` method, we will loop through all the bullets of each tower and for each bullet we will check if there is at least one enemy that this bullet collided with:
+In the new `processEnemyBulletCollision` method, we will loop through all the bullets of each tower and for each bullet we will check if there is at least one enemy this bullet collides with:

 ```javascript
     processEnemyBulletCollision() {